veronikakontos/veronikakontos/README.md

 ### Fun facts:
 - I love traveling, visiting countries, exploring cities, and learning about their cultures.
 - I am an animal lover!
 My favorite animal is a cat. ( I own two  beautiful Maine-Coons ♡)
-- I like flowers, it makes me happy to take care of my garden.

 <!--
 **veronikakontos/veronikakontos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.